rajkumarpatel2602/c_concepts/pthread/README.md

         sem_post(&sem) // Unconditionally increament PC by 1 and send signal to thread waiting on sem_wait() call, if any.
  --------------------------------
-If any thread is waiting on the sem receives the signal from thread relaseing semaphore whill simply enters the CS without touching the permit count. // this will help to level the count which was changed when sem_wait() was called by blocked thread.
+If any thread is waiting on the sem receives the signal from thread relaseing semaphore will simply enters the CS without touching the permit count. // this will help to level the count which was changed when sem_wait() was called by blocked thread.

 * PC = 1 means mutx == semaphore with just one difference.